zhengminhui/zhengminhui.github.io/source/_posts/Run-react-native-app-on-Mac.md

 After installing these tools, use `react-native run-ios` to start your simulator.

-And in case if you met this error code when you run `react-native run-ios`
+And in case if you met this error code when you run `react-native run-ios [--simulator="iPhone X"]`

 ```shell
 Found Xcode project TestProject.xcodeproj